kamino410/procam-calibration/README.md

 python gen_graycode_imgs.py <projector_pixel_height> <projector_pixel_width> [-graycode_step <graycode_step(default=1)>]
 ```

-Generated pattern images will be saved into `./graycode_pattern/`.
+Generated pattern images will be saved in `./graycode_pattern/`.

-`graycode_step` is an option to specify pixel size of a bit of the graycode.
+`graycode_step` is an option to specify pixel size of a bit in the graycode.
 If you get moire pattern in captured images, increase this number.

 ### Step 2 : Project and capture graycode pattern

-Setup your system and put the chessboard in front of the projector and the camera.
+Setup your system and place the chessboard in front of the projector and the camera.
 Then, project the graycode pattern images from projector on it and capture it from the camera.

-Minimal required shot is one, however it is recommended to capture more than 5 times to improve calibration accuracy.
+Although minimum required shot is one, it is recommended to capture more than 5 times to improve calibration accuracy.

 Captured images must be saved as `./capture_*/graycode_*.(png/jpg)`.